amacdexp/hxe_py_ml_usage/README.md

 # hxe_py_ml_usage
-This repo is inspired by https://github.com/alundesap/hxe_python_ml
+This repo is a partial copy and testing version of https://github.com/alundesap/hxe_python_ml

 It is for using HANA ML PYTHON API - Released intially with Hana Express 2 SPS03 REV 33